Employee communication defined

 Employee communication is more than just a one-and-done task.
 It must be constantly monitored and adjusted as your team changes and grows.
 Consistently gathering and measuring employee feedback will allow you to see where your communication is failing.

-Encourage open and honest communication
+Encourage open and honest employee communication

 Technology improves every aspect of employee communication.
 From smartphones to computers, apps, and intranets, tech is the backbone of every high-level employee communication strategy.